• Cart$0

 DISILLUSIONED

-When I discovered that my dreams of corporate success were never worthy of my time.
+When I discovered that my dreams of becoming a corporate hot shot weren't my dreams anymore.

 DESPAIRED